-I try to treat all of my patients the way I'd want my family members to be treated.
-My goal is to help patients and their families understand their treatment options, and to provide them with the information and support they need to make informed decisions about their care.
+I will care for you the way I would care for my family, with respect and compassion.
+My goal is to help you and your loved ones clearly understand your treatment options, providing you with the information and support you need to make informed decisions about your care.

-“Enhancing your own immune system’s natural ability to recognize and attack cancer cells is perhaps the most promising new form of treatment in a field long limited to surgery, chemotherapy, and radiation,” Dr. Lee said.
-“These are still early days, but exciting, hopeful days, too.”
+I believe that enhancing your own immune system’s natural ability to recognize and attack cancer cells is perhaps the most promising new form of treatment, and many clinical trials are available for you to explore.